NrsSystems/docs/digital-displays/views-management.md

 ---
 title: Views
 abstract: The Views management page allows a user to add, edit, or delete a view—the content to be shown on a display.
-Selecting the **Displays** link and then the **Views** link in the navigation pane will take you to the Views management page.
+Selecting the Displays link and then the Views link in the navigation pane will take you to the Views management page.
 ---
 *Jump to how to [add](views-management.md#add-a-view), [edit](views-management.md#edit-a-view), or [delete](views-management.md#delete-a-view) a view.*
 > _screenshot of views management page_

 A view is the content to be shown on a display—such as a website, image, PDF file, video file, or YouTube video.
 We also have several built-in apps such as a countdown timer and days since last accident poster.
+A display can be set directly to show a specific view; see the [Displays section](displays-management.md#edit-a-display) for more information.
+Views can also be arranged in playlists to show multiple views in a particular order and duration; see the [Playlists section](playlists-management.md) for more information.

 The table shows the views by description (name), and each view’s type (such as image or website).
 For content such as websites, images, and PDF files, selecting the link in the Description column of the views table will open a separate browser tab with the contents of the view.
 Some of the built-in app view types, such as the countdown timer, cannot be viewed in a browser, so the link will not work.

 ## Add a view
 To add a view, select **Create View** at the top right of the page.
 This will open the View Library page showing all the available view types.
 Select the **Sort By** menu in the upper right of the pane to list the views alphabetically, by most recent, or by most popular.